-In 2020, tuition for full-time students at Lehman College of the City University of New York was $6,930 a year for in-state students and $14,880 a year for out-of-state students.
-On average, college tuition rises about 3 percent a year.
+In 2022, tuition for full-time students at Lehman College of the City University of New York was $6,930 a year for in-state students and $14,880 a year for out-of-state students.

-Lehman College of the City University of New York is a public, state institution, so it offers a reduced tuition rate of $6,930 for in-state students who attend full-time.
+Lehman College of the City University of New York is a public, state institution, so it offers a reduced tuition rate of $6,930 for students who qualify as state residents and attend full-time.
+For non-New York residents, out-of-state tuition is $14,880 a year.

 Lehman has the same tuition for international students as for those from out of state.